OpenNebula/docs/source/open_cluster_deployment/kvm_node/vgpu.rst

 NVIDIA vGPU support
 ================================================================================

-This guide describes how to configure the hypervisor in order to use NVIDIA vGPU features.
+This section describes how to configure the hypervisor in order to use NVIDIA vGPU features.

 BIOS
 --------------------------------------------------------------------------------

-.. warning:: The following steps have been performed in a Supermicro server using AMD processor, the changes may differ if using different stuff.

-The goal of the settings are:
+You need to check that the following settings are enabled in your BIOS configuration:

 - Enable SR-IOV
 - Enable IOMMU

-In order to do that, you need to reboot your server and enter into BIOS setup:

-- Advanced >> CPU configuration >> SVM Mode >> Enabled
-- Advanced >> PCIe/PCI/PnP Configuration >> SR-IOV Support >> Enabled
-- Advanced >> NB Configuration >> ACS Enable >> Enabled
-- Advanced >> NB Configuration >> IOMMU >> Enabled
-- Advanced >> ACPI settings >> PCI AER Support >> Enabled

-Save the settings and boot your server again.
+Note that the specific menu options where you need to activate these features depends on the motherboard manufacturer.

 NVIDIA Drivers
 --------------------------------------------------------------------------------

-NVIDIA drivers are proprietary, so you need to request them.
-You can pay or use the evaluation ones, both of them can be requested here.
-We will provide instructions about how to install it on Ubuntu 20.04 server, but in other distributions it should be very similar.

-- Download the drivers from the official site.
-- Copy those drivers to the server you want to install them on.
-- Run the command ``apt install ./nvidia-vgpu-ubuntu-510_510.47.03_amd64.deb``
-- Reboot your server.

-Verifying the Installation
+The NVIDIA drivers are proprietary, so you will probably need to download them separately.
+Please check the documentation for your Linux distribution.
+Once you have installed and rebooted your server you should be able to access the GPU information as follows:

 .. prompt:: bash $ auto